What Is Pericardial Mesothelioma?

 Also known as pericardial stripping, this surgery aims to remove all or a portion of the pericardium.
 Although the pericardium is there naturally to protect the heart, it is not essential for normal heart function.
 If the cancerous pericardium is not removed, patients survive only an average of six months.

 This is a standard treatment for many types of cancers.
-Although it will not eradicate pericardial mesothelioma, it may slow the progression of the disease and reduce symptoms.
+Although it will not eradicate mesothelioma pericardial, it may slow the progression of the disease and reduce symptoms.

 Patients may choose to explore clinical trials as potential treatments for pericardial mesothelioma.
 Advances in medicine are being made all the time, so patients should work with their doctors to explore their treatment options.